Car Insurance Policy Review Checklist: How to Audit Your Coverage

 Comparing Rates With Other Insurers

-When you're ready to compare car insurance quotes, get at least 3–5 quotes and make sure you're comparing identical coverage limits and deductibles.
+When you're ready to compare car insurance companies, get at least 3–5 quotes and make sure you're comparing identical coverage limits and deductibles.
 Review our guide on what to look for when shopping for car insurance before you start.
+You can also use our guide on how to compare quotes accurately to avoid comparing apples to oranges.

 If rates elsewhere are lower, you have two options: switch carriers or use the quote as leverage with your current insurer to negotiate a better rate.
-Learn the ideal timing and process in our guide to switching car insurance companies, and find out how often to shop for car insurance to maximize your savings every year.
+Learn the ideal timing and process in our guide to switching car insurance companies, and consider reviewing how often you should switch to find your optimal shopping cadence.
+You can also learn more about what's driving 2026 rate changes to better understand the broader pricing environment.

 Pincher's Pro Tip

-Before your renewal date, get quotes from at least 3 competing insurers.
+Before your renewal date, get quotes from at least 3–5 competing insurers.
 Even if you stay with your current provider, having competing quotes gives you real negotiating leverage.
+The median savings for drivers who switched insurers was $461 per year — and the gap between the cheapest and most expensive insurer for the same driver can exceed $1,300 annually.
 Many insurers will match or beat a competitor's rate to keep your business.

 Smart Savings Made Simple!